ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/base/welcome.md

 ### Workshop Goals

-* End to End understanding of the basics of single cell RNAseq experiments
+* End to End understanding of the basics of GWAS experiments
-  * Lectures/Discussions
-  * Technologies use
-  * Experimental design
-  * Cost estimation
-  * Workflow
-  * Data reduction
-  * Data analysis

 * To work through a complete experiment, starting from raw data to completion, including making a few figures.